tonethar/IGME-230-GDD-Spring-2018/notes/weekly-notes.md

 ## Week 4
 ### Day 1
-- Look at 230 home page submissions - most of them will probably not look great - but's that OK at this point
+- Look at 230 home page submissions - most of them will probably not look great - but that's OK at this point

 ## Week 5